 The Safina Center has been working with the Gelfond Fund for Mercury Research and Outreach at Stony Brook University to bring consumers the most up-to-date and easy-to-understand information about mercury in seafood.
-The links below lead to articles, videos and reports that help untangle this issue:
+The links below lead to articles, brochures, videos and reports that help untangle this issue:

 - Choosing Wisely: Recognizing and Preventing Overexposure to Mercury in Fish – Video for Health Care Professionals

 - Eat Seafood, Not Too Much, Mostly Low in Mercury

 - Mercury in Seafood: A Little Clarity